srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

     await SendDeviceToCloudMessagesAsync(iotClient);
     ```

-    The `SendDeviceToCloudMessagesAsync` method is a seperate method that is defined further done in the code.
+    The `SendDeviceToCloudMessagesAsync` method is a separate method that is defined further done in the code.
 This method contains the code that is used to read from simulated sensors and to send device-to-cloud messages to Azure IoT Hub.
 This method also contains a loop that continues to execute while the simulated device is running.

 1. Still within the RunAsync method, notice the call to the `DeviceClient.CloseAsync` method.